Popular in | December | High demand for flights, 7% potential price rise |

 Certainly.
 Search results for flights to Mumbai shown to you on Cheapflights can be narrowed down with different useful search filters, which includes flexible booking options.

-Yes, Cheapflights has a feature called Price Alert, which essentially offers users the ability to be notified when flight prices change.
+Yes, Cheapflights has a feature called Price Alerts, which notifies users when flight prices change.
 Track prices for your flight to Mumbai today and book when you’re ready!